📊 What is the Monthly Reading Pages Graph?

 🔢 Graph Calculation Logic

-Monthly pages read are calculated by tallying the page ranges in reading notes recorded during that month.
+Monthly pages read are calculated by tallying the page ranges in reading logs recorded during that month.

 Example: